-Von looked confused, “Where will I live?”
+Von looked confused.
+“Where will I live?”

 “In a beautiful new house that is being built.
 It is in a wonderful place called the Valley.
 There are lakes and streams for you to play in.
-You will have two new brothers as well,” said Alicio looking at Von.
+You will have two new brothers as well,” explained Alicio looking at Von.

-“But Mama won’t be there?” said Von.
+“But Mama won’t be there?” asked Von.